 As a Scholar, Woods studies the ways in which creative and disciplinary traditions both restrict and engender the pedagogies, curricula, and knowledges individuals encounter within performing arts communities, focusing on do-it-yourself (DIY) experimental music scenes in particular.
 This interdisciplinary work challenges both scholars and practitioners to question invisible forms of oppression embedded in cultural spaces and artifacts.
-He is currently a postdoctoral researcher at the University of Southern California’s Rossier School of Education.
+He is currently a research scientist in MIT’s Scheller Teacher Education Program.

 Other Places to Find Me